-Cat Hiding: Normal Behavior or Early Warning of Illness?
+Cat Hiding: Normal or Illness Sign?

 A cat hiding under the bed for a few hours is normal.
 A cat hiding for a day is a question.
 A cat hiding for two days is a problem.